Mên-an-Tol 20th July 2021

 31st

-I had two other surplus lemon trees I had grown which I gave away to friends, these other trees, from the same lemon are not only doing very well but also growing a lot faster than mine are!
+I gave away two other extra lemon trees I had grown to friends, and they are not only doing great but are also growing much more quickly than mine!

 24th

-I recognised part of the route from my April 2020 walk from Falmouth to Truro, being in the vicinity shortly before I was emergency sheltered (by Cornwall Council at Monkey Tree Caravan Park, Goonhaven near Newquay) after months of wandering the streets displaced during the initial outbreak of Coronavirus (COVID-19).
+A portion of the route was familiar from my April 2020 walk from Falmouth to Truro, where I was just before Cornwall Council provided emergency shelter at Monkey Tree Caravan Park in Goonhaven, close to Newquay, following months of surviving on the streets during the first coronavirus outbreak (COVID-19).

-As the sun lowered the wind chill of the air rushing past my body rouse to freeze me, numbing my observations which seem to be voiding, infrequently, into nothing, but I guess this part of dissociation and not just because my brain is slowing down because of the cold.
+The wind chill of the air rushing past my body roused to freeze me as the sun lowered, numbing my observations which seem to be voiding, infrequently, into nothing.
+However, I suppose this is a function of dissociation, and not just because my brain is slowing down due to the cold.

 16th